How to thrive in the post cookie world [2023]

 K-anonymity

-In order to establish a privacy threshold for targeted advertising without losing too many targeting attributes, Google suggests applying k-anonymity (k-anon) techniques.
+To establish a privacy threshold for targeted advertising without losing too many targeting attributes, Google suggests applying k-anonymity (k-anon) techniques.

 By limiting the number of targeting parameters, it effectively limits the number of targeted marketing campaigns that can be run for each cohort.